snb2005/WeaveOS/README.md

 ## 📄 Legal & Licensing

-### Open Source License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for complete terms.

 ### Third-Party Acknowledgments
 - **React Team** - Component framework and development tools
 - **MongoDB** - Database platform and GridFS storage system